MarketHubb/sourcetech/wp-content/plugins/iwp-client/readme.txt

 5. One-click updates

 == Changelog ==
+= 1.9.4.5 - Jan 8th 2020 =
+* Fix: Important security fix.

+= 1.9.4.4 - Dec 17th 2019 =
+* Improvement: Implemented a new method to fetch database details for the following operations.
+Restore, same server staging and existing site cloning.
+* Improvement: Support for V3 PPL addon.
+* Improvement: Now, the WPTC plugin gets a higher priority than the IWP client plugin.
+* Fix: File uploader throws a fatal error if the selected folder doesn't have permission to upload.
+* Fix: Error: "Failed to upload to Amazon S3.
+Please check your details and set Managed Policies on your users to AmazonS3FullAccess" while backing up the site to s3 bucket using the single call method.
+* Fix: With the Phoenix method, Backups are shown as completed if the backup folder does not have write permission.
+* Fix: iwp-restore-log.txt file excluded in the multicall and single call method backups.

+= 1.9.4.1 - July 25th 2019 =
+* Feature: Full Support for Multisite Installations.
+* Feature: SSH support - You can use your SSH keys to backup your WordPress sites.
+* Feature: You can Encrypt your DB backups using the Phoenix backup method.
+* Feature: Server Side encryption for Amazon S3 backups is enabled for all three backup mechanisms.
+* Feature: Notifications for WooCommerce DB updates.
+* Improvement: IWP client plugin will add a must-use plugin to WordPress sites.
+* Improvement: Support for WPTC backups to include on IWP Client reports.
+* Improvement: File Iterator process is improved in the Multicall backup method.
+* Improvement: You can now manage the users on your Multisites.
+* Improvement: The activation key will not be shown to subscriber users.
+* Improvement: Enabled support for Autoptimize plugin.
+* Improvement: "site_map.xml" and "virtual files" are excluded from the backup while backing up the site using the single and multicall method.
+* Improvement: Phoenix backup failure retry count decreased as the backup is running for a prolonged time.
+* Improvement: By default, backup logs will be created for the multicall backup method.
+* Improvement: Backup debug chart added.
+* Improvement: Added an option to exclude Database tables on backup.
+* Improvement: Google drive and Dropbox will respect the multicall loop break time.
+* Improvement: Curl version, SSL version are added in server info.
+* Improvement: Response header will now have the correct HTTP version.
+* Improvement: MySQL dump backup process improved.
+* Improvement: Support for manage users, manage comments, broken link checker, iThemes, Wordfence and Malware Scanner addons for v3.
+* Fix: Duo security plugin on WordPress site breaks the IWP client plugin connection while performing open admin action.
+* Fix: Backup is retried when it failed with error "Failed to connect to content.dropboxapi.com port 443: Connection timed out. and Could not resolve host: api.dropboxapi.com.".
+* Fix: Plugin updates count showing in plugin menu on WP admin page while hide plugin updates setting is enabled on InfiniteWP admin panel via Client Plugin Branding.
+* Fix: Phoenix backup SFTP or FTP not using the custom port.
+* Fix: FTP SSL not working on Phoenix backup.
+* Fix: Ithemes security data is not included in the client reports.
+* Fix: Backups failed with error "Database backup failed.
+Try to enable MySQL dump on your server.".
+* Fix: Table "w1.wp_iwp_backup_status" doesnot exist , IWP will now create the table automatically instead of throwing an error.
+* Fix: Removed FTP credentials from error messages.
+* Fix: Few PHP 7.2 warnings are fixed.
+* Fix: Backups taken with Phoenix method are not erased from Google drive Storage while deleting the backups from via admin panel.
+* Fix: "*Number of Backups to Keep*" setting was not working for the Phoenix method backups.
+* Fix: Backup entries are not removed on WordPress database table wp_iwp_backup_status while deleting the backup schedules with phoenix method.
+* Fix: S3 verification failed: File may be corrupted.
+* Fix: Broken link checker update link and un-dismiss options throw fatal error.
+* Fix: Submitted input out of alignment: got [4194300] expected [4194304].
+* Fix: Dropbox account/info did not return HTTP 200. (only for specific users).
+* Fix: Open admin not working if iThemes hide backend option enabled.
+* Fix: PHP Fatal error occurred: Uncaught Guzzle\Service\Exception\ValidationException: Validation errors: [Key] is a required string.
+* Fix: If dump fails, the dump .sql file will be deleted.
+* Fix: IWP Client Plugin error, Curl 18 and Curl 92 on updates and install option due to Cloud Flare setup on WordPress sites.

+= 1.8.6 - Feb 11th 2019 =
+* Fix: Duo security plugin on WordPress site breaks the IWP client plugin connection while performing open admin action.
+* Fix: Backup is retried when it failed with error "Failed to connect to content.dropboxapi.com port 443: Connection timed out. and Could not resolve host: api.dropboxapi.com.".
+* Fix: Plugin updates count showing in plugin menu on WP admin page while hide plugin updates setting is enabled on InfiniteWP admin panel via Client Plugin Branding.
+* Fix: Phoenix backup SFTP or FTP not using the custom port.
+* Fix: FTP SSL not working on Phoenix backup.
+* Fix: Ithemes security data is not included in the client reports.
+* Fix: Backups failed with error "Database backup failed.
+Try to enable MySQL dump on your server.".

 = 1.8.5 - Sep 4th 2018 =
 * Improvement: Multisite support for broken link checker plugin.
 * Improvement: MySQL DB dump process is improved in multicall and single call backup.